 The bill S. 455 aims to amend the South Carolina Code of Laws by adding Section 16-3-605, which defines "strangulation" and establishes the offenses of strangulation and aggravated strangulation.
 Strangulation is defined as the restriction of a person's airflow or blood circulation through various means, including external pressure to the throat or neck, blocking the nose or mouth, or applying weight to the torso.
-The bill outlines the penalties for these offenses, with strangulation carrying a prison sentence of three to ten years, while aggravated strangulation, which includes specific aggravating factors such as prior convictions or the use of a deadly weapon, carries a sentence of ten to twenty years.
+The bill outlines that a person commits the offense of strangulation if they knowingly impede normal breathing or circulation, with penalties ranging from three to ten years of imprisonment.

 Statutes affected: 03/13/2025: 16-3-605